Juan-VC-gh/Hackintosh-macOS-Mojave-on-Dell-G7-7588/README.md

 If you have windows currently installed you may need to recreate the pin for logging with it after this changes.

 4) **Booting the installer**
-This laptop doesn't scan for bootable drives automatically so you have to plug the USB and manually create an EFI boot entry, when done restart and launch the Clover bootloader and select Install macOS from the screen and wait for the installer to load.
+Use the default UEFI USB boot entry or create your own and make it to be the main one.
+Restart and select Install macOS from the Clover screen and wait for the installer to load.
 (May even take more than 10m depending on the USB speed, be patient)

 5) **macOS Installer**